Skip to main content

 Sign up for regular insights on how to pastor and lead better.

-• No spam, just quality content.
-Your inbox is safe with us.
-For more details, review our Privacy Policy.
+By submitting this form, you agree to receive our newsletter, and occasional emails related to The Lead Pastor.
+You can unsubscribe at any time.
+For more details, please review our Privacy Policy.
 We're protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-• This field is for validation purposes and should be left unchanged.
+This field is for validation purposes and should be left unchanged.

 How Does Someone Become Part Of The Worship Ministry?